 In the fifth grade, students explore concepts such as human body systems, cells, plant processes, the periodic table, weather, and energy.
 Students investigate these topics through hands-on experiments, representational drawings, and interaction with the Smart Board.
 Real-world science exploration also enhances science instruction.
 Students take field trips to the Academy of Sciences and Exploratorium.

 ARMENIAN LANGUAGE ARTS

 At Krouzian-Zekarian-Vasbouragan Armenian School, the Armenian Studies program is designed to teach, promote, and perpetuate the wealth of the Armenian language and culture.
 The Armenian Language Arts and Armenian History curriculum are developed by the Prelacy Board of Regents.

 Students mainly use the Fifth grade textbook (Dzareroo Kaghdnike) for reading and comprehension.
 Supplemental materials are provided by the teacher.
 They use the workbook for their vocabulary and comprehension.
 The students also read additional books throughout the year.

-Grammar is a review of 4th grade concepts with some new elements.
+Grammar is a review of 4th-grade concepts with some new elements.
 It is taught and revised through various styles and exercises.
 Students have Spelling quizzes on a regular basis.
 The words and the sentences are taken from the passages read.
-Students write about different topics and their writing is published in the Bugle.
+Students write about different topics.
 Students use technology and various other sources for their research projects and presentations.

 The Armenian History focuses mainly on Armenians in America.
 Besides the history book, which is provided by the Prelacy Board of Regents, students learn about Armenian holidays, current events, and special traditions.
 Students participate in Armenian assemblies Hanteses.